-Top reasons to hike in the Canadian Rockies
+Top three reasons to hike through Banff and the Canadian Rockies

-Set at the very heart of the Canadian Rocky Mountains, Banff, Lake Louise, and the surrounding areas live and breathe hiking.
-When the snow melts in late June, outdoor adventurers all over the world rush to over 1,600 kilometers (1,000 miles) of well-maintained trails for their fill of Canada’s addictive wilderness.
-From the icy winds on the Six Glaciers to the calming sunsets of Victoria and the pristine waters of Banff, you’ll find an iconic landmark behind every bend.
-Hike these wild and winding trails, and see how 75,000 square miles of wilderness can be condensed into a 6-day highlight reel.
+The town of Banff, set within a national park of the same name at the very heart of the Canadian Rocky Mountains, lives and breathes hiking.
+When the snow melts in late June, outdoor adventurers all over the world rush to over 1,600 kilometers (1,000 miles) of well-maintained trails to get their fill of Canada’s addictive nature.
+From the icy winds on the glaciers to the calming sunsets along the numerous scenic lakes and rivers in the Banff National Park, no one leaves Banff disappointed.
+Anyone who’s ever hiked these wild and winding trails will tell you that there’s a reason why Banff is one of the most popular tourist destinations in Canada.
 Find out more about hiking in the Canadian Rockies from Greg Hill, ACMG ski guide extraordinaire, and soon-to-be assistant rock climbing guide.

 June through August